Test Methodology & Science

 How accurate are online IQ tests?

-Online IQ tests can provide a useful directional measure of pattern reasoning, but they are less accurate than clinically administered tests due to uncontrolled conditions, undisclosed norming methodology, and reduced score ceiling reliability above 130.
-A consistent result across two or more controlled sessions is a more meaningful signal than any single run.
+Online IQ tests provide a useful directional measure of pattern reasoning but are less accurate than clinically administered tests due to uncontrolled conditions, undisclosed norming methodology, and reduced score ceiling reliability above 130.
+A consistent result across two controlled sessions is more meaningful than any single run.

 What is the standard error of measurement in IQ testing?

-The standard error of measurement (SEM) describes how much a reported score might differ from a person’s true underlying score due to random measurement error.
-On well-normed clinical tests such as the WAIS-IV, the SEM is typically 2.3–4 points.
-A reported score of 100 has a 68% confidence interval of roughly 96–104 and a 95% confidence interval of roughly 92–108.
+The standard error of measurement (SEM) quantifies how much a reported score might differ from a person’s true underlying score due to random error.
+On the WAIS-IV Full Scale IQ, the SEM is approximately 2.16 points (reliability: 0.98).
+A reported score of 100 has a 95% confidence interval of roughly 96–104 — meaning the true score falls in that range with 95% probability.

 Do IQ tests measure what they claim to measure?

-How do clinical IQ tests differ from online IQ tests?
+How do clinical IQ tests differ from online IQ tests in accuracy?

-Clinical tests like the WAIS-IV are administered by trained psychologists under controlled conditions, normed on thousands of stratified participants, and have published reliability data.
+Clinical tests like the WAIS-IV are administered by trained psychologists under controlled conditions, normed on thousands of stratified participants (reliability 0.98, SEM ≈2.16 points), and have published reliability data.
 Online tests are self-administered with no proctor, typically do not disclose equivalent norming data, and carry higher measurement uncertainty — especially at score extremes.
 Clinical results can be used in medical, educational, and legal contexts; online results cannot.

 Can practice improve my IQ test score?